dolthub/docs/content/guides/contributing.md

 ~/dolt_workspace $ cd ..
 ```

+There is an auto-dependency bump that takes place to keep the different parts up to date.
-If your fix required changes to multiple projects, commit them in this order:
+As a result, if your fix required changes to multiple projects, commit them in this order:
 1. vitess
 2. go-mysql-server
 3. dolt